Joe Perry (snooker player): 1999–2005

-Perry's breakthrough came when he reached the final of the European Open in 2001.
-He first reached the quarter-finals of the World Championship in 2004, beating then defending champion Mark Williams 13–11 along the way, also making the tournament's highest break of 145 (which remains Perry's best in competition, only equaled in the Northern Ireland Open 2023), before losing to Matthew Stevens.
-He repeated this run in 2008 when he defeated Graeme Dott and Stuart Bingham, and bettered it by going on to beat Stephen Maguire 13–12 and earn his place in the semi-finals, which he narrowly lost to Ali Carter.
+Perry's breakthrough came when he reached his first ranking final at the 2001 European Open.
+In the 2004 World Championship, he beat defending champion Mark Williams 13–11, and also made the tournament's highest break of 145 (which remains Perry's best in competition, only equalled in the 2023 Northern Ireland Open).
+He lost to Matthew Stevens in the quarter-finals.
+He repeated this run in 2008, when he defeated Graeme Dott and Stuart Bingham, and bettered it by going on to beat Stephen Maguire 13–12 and earn his place in the semi-finals, where he narrowly lost to Ali Carter.
 Previously, he had also reached the last 16 on his Crucible debut in 1999, beating Steve Davis on the final black in the last 32.

 He reached the semi-finals of the UK Championship in both 2004 and 2005.
 The 2004 defeat was especially notable as Perry had led 8–7 and potted a colour to leave his opponent, David Gray, requiring a snooker – however, Perry's pot had also left him snookered on the final red, which he failed to hit, allowing Gray to clear the table and ultimately win the deciding frame with a total clearance of 139.
 This run left Perry provisionally fifth in the world, but he failed to win a match in the remaining five tournaments and dropped to 14th at the end of the season as a result.
 In 2005, he lost to eventual champion Ding Junhui.